Substra/substra/references/sdk.md

 ## temp_directory
 _This is a property._
-Temporary directory for storing assets in debug mode.
+Temporary directory for storing assets in local mode.
         Deleted when the client is deleted.

 ## add_compute_plan